 Volunteer firefighters and emergency medical technicians have served the citizens of Arlington since 1898.
 Today, our volunteers work alongside of Arlington County Fire Department (ACFD) firefighters in a combination paid/volunteer system.
 Volunteering provides exciting and rewarding opportunities.
-Cherrydale volunteers provide additional staffing throughout Arlington County as well as own and operate Support 103 and Utility 103, both of which respond to most working fires in the County.
+Cherrydale volunteers provide additional staffing throughout Arlington County as well as own and operate Support 103 and Utility 103, both of which respond to most working fires in the county.

-Firefighter/Emergency Medical Technician
+Firefighter/Emergency Medical Technician *Temporarily Closed*

 These members supplement career Firefighters/EMTs on engines, ladder trucks, rescue units and medics.
 They also operate Support 103 on a call-back basis, as well as staff Utility 103 during storms and special events.
 Members must complete the Arlington County Fire and Rescue Association Orientation program and within two years, both a state certified Firefighter I/II course and an EMT course.
 Volunteers at the Cherrydale Volunteer Fire Department are required to acquire BOTH FF I/II and EMT certifications.
 While we’d love to continually recruit operational members, at this time we don’t have the funding to support the purchase of gear and training for additional members.
 If you’re interested, we’d encourage you to join as an administrative member in order to help us raise additional funds.
 Once we’ve met our fundraising goal, admin members who are interested in becoming operational, we’ll be the first to be accepted and sent to training.

 Volunteer Firefighters and EMTs today